w3f/Grants-Program/project_MPT.md

 ### Overview

-#### Tag line: A liquidity protocol for real-world assets (RWAs) to securely and compliantly automate primary and secondary issuance in digital private markets.
+#### A liquidity protocol for real-world assets (RWAs) to securely and compliantly automate primary and secondary token issuance in digital private markets.

 #### Description